 The Library is committed to maintaining a quiet, safe and clean environment conducive to research, collaboration, and study.
 To meet this end, all Library users are expected to conduct themselves in a responsible manner in accordance with all applicable Longwood University policies and local, state, and federal law.

 Updated August 2020

 Users are responsible for abiding by all polices set forth in this guide.
 This includes returning or renewing all materials borrowed with their library card by their due date and time.
 Users are prohibited by Library policy to lend their library card to others.
 Lost or stolen cards should be reported immediately.
 Users are responsible for notifying the Library of any change in name, address, phone number, and/or status from non-student to student.

 The Desk staff will assist if sufficient staff is on duty to do so.
 If you are doing research, we highly recommend setting up an appointment with a librarian so we can best help you.

-The Office of Disability Support Services assists any student who requests and qualifies for support.
+The Office of Accessibility Resources assists any student who requests and qualifies for support.

 Computer and Wi-Fi Access

 All users agree to abide by applicable University and Library policies, including the University Code of Ethics and the Acceptable Use of Information Technology Resources and Systems.